 On May 7th, elected officials, educators, healthcare and pharmaceutical professionals, and other stakeholders gathered together for the annual Prescription Drug Safety Network Summit.
 Hosted by EVERFI, the event facilitated an exchange of ideas concerning the country’s opioid epidemic.
 The Summit agenda featured speakers from a range of industries and geographies.

-Throughout the Summit, there were no shortage of insights into health education and the issue of prescription drug abuse prevention.
+Throughout the Summit, there was no shortage of insights into health education and the issue of prescription drug abuse prevention.
 Despite the array of perspectives, several thematic through lines emerged.
 Speakers continuously pushed for educational approaches that take into account the entire student, addressing particular aspects that affect children’s well-being and future success.

 A morning panel featured Jamie Sparks, President of SHAPE America – Society of Health and Physical Educators and former Health Director at the Kentucky Department of Education; Dr. Wanda Cook Robinson, Superintendent of 28 school districts in Michigan; and Denille LePlatt, who oversees 146 rural districts as the Director of Rural Services at the Colorado Department of Education.